Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 4: Abilities
 Abilities represent powers or moves your character is able to do, usually in combat.
-When you first create a characterstart with three Abilities.
+When you first create a character they start with three Abilities.
 Additional abilities are purchased for XP.
 Abilities come in two tiers (currently), with each tier being more powerful (but more costly) than the previous.
 You must reach [Hero Tier](#hero-tier) 2 to purchase Tier 2 Abilities.

 > <div align="center">=!=!=DISCLAIMER=!=!=</div>
 > <div align="center">The following section uses some terms defined in <a href="https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#chapter-10-combat">Chapter 10</a>.
 This handbook is laid out to keep everything you need to know about character creation in sequence.
 If you want to check on details such as how movement and spacing work, you may want to skip ahead using the link above.</div>